cschreib/observable_unique_ptr/README.md

 Labels are the same as in the comparison spreadsheet.
 The speed benchmarks were compiled with all optimizations turned on (except LTO).
 Speed is measured relative to `std::unique_ptr<T>` used as owner pointer, and `T*` used as observer pointer, which should be the fastest possible implementation (but obviously the one with least safety).

 You can run the benchmarks yourself, they are located in `tests/speed_benchmark.cpp`.
 The benchmark executable runs tests for three object types: `int`, `float`, `std::string`, and `std::array<int,65'536>`, to simulate objects of various allocation cost.
-The timings below are the worst-case values measured across all object types, which should be most relevant to highlight the overhead from the pointer itself (and erases flukes from the benchmarking framework).
+The timings below are the median values measured across all object types, which should be most relevant to highlight the overhead from the pointer itself (and erases flukes from the benchmarking framework).
 In real life scenarios, the actual measured overhead will be substantially lower, as actual business logic is likely to dominate the time budget.

 Detail of the benchmarks:
  - Create owner empty: default-construct an owner pointer (to nullptr).